Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per game.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the league.

-- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.

-- Looking at 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the league.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Al Horford vs. the 76ers